oYOvOYo/SYSU-Software-Engineering/README.md

 ## ISSUE

-because of the broswer CORS secure issue, I can't set request header to disable cache, the OPTIONS pre-request cause Access-Control-Allow-Methods error, so the update will not show in time, you can use browser debug mode and set disable cache to solve it.
+because of the broswer CORS secure issue, I can't set request header to disable cache, the OPTIONS pre-request cause Access-Control-Allow-Headers error, so the update will not show in time, you can **use browser debug mode and set disable cache** by hand to solve it.

 ## Thanks